robm26/database-app/README.md

 ## Features
 A query editor and job system will allow you to perform very similar access patterns to each database.
-With DynamoDB you can use PartiQL, a query language that is similar to SQL.
+With DynamoDB you can use [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html), a query language that is similar to SQL.

 A job system allows users to create simple scripts that generate sample records.
+The jobs are stored in the folder [/jobs](./jobs).
 Each sample record is created by a function called *rowMaker* that accepts a tick, or iteration number.
-The job execution function will then loop through and call rowMaker with the loop counter to generate a unique item.
+The [job execution function](./app/components/jobExec.mjs) will then loop through and call rowMaker with the loop counter to generate a unique item.

 ## Setup